-Region: Energy Community management during COVID19 crisis6.
-April 2020. / SEE Energy News
+Region: Energy Community management during COVID19 crisis, SEE Energy News

 Energy production, transmission and distribution networks currently function without problems, as the current crisis following the spread of the COVID19 virus all over Europe puts unprecedented stress on the health systems in the first place.
 In this crisis, the energy sectors seem to be still functioning well, including in the Energy Community contracting parties.

 Currently, electricity – and where existing also: gas – production and supply continues in a stable manner and without disruptions in all of them.
 There seems to be no reason to worry about the level of fuel reserves and the hydrological situation in the imminent future, both in the Balkans and in Eastern Europe.

 As in other European countries, the contracting parties are taking measures to protect the health of employees in power plants, utilities and system operators as critical infrastructures.
 In the oil sector, the import of petroleum products has become more difficult due to border controls and restrictions in response to COVID19.